BagavanMM/NPynn/README.md

 model.add(Softmax())
 ```
 #### Compile model
-After building the actuall model, you woudl then need to compile the model using `model.compile()` with the accuracy, loss, and optimizer.
+After building the actual model, you would then need to compile the model using `model.compile()` with the accuracy, loss, and optimizer.
 ```
 model.compile(
               loss = CategoricalCrossentropy(),